Skip to main content

 AgentGraph — Full Graph Builder

-Use AgentGraph when you need cycles, complex conditional routing, or full control over graph topology.
+Use AgentGraph when you need cycles, complex conditional routing, subgraph composition, or fine-grained control over graph topology.

 Minimal Example